-After some small talk I asked her if she would like to go with me that evening to one of the restaurants in town that served food for expatriates ('What's an expaytriate?').
+After some small talk I asked her if she would like to go with me that evening to one of the restaurants in town that served food for expatriates ('What's an exPAYtriate?').
 Yes, she would like.
 I picked her up later that evening from my friend's house where she was staying.
-She had by then scrubbed up, put on a long white dress and brushed her hair into one of the most massive, in your face Afros I had ever seen.
+She had by then scrubbed up, put on a long white dress and brushed her hair into one of the most massive, in-your-face Afros I had ever seen.
 She looked stupendous!
 And she was delightful!
-We drove into town to a Lebanese restaurant.
+I drove us into town to a Lebanese restaurant.

-Peaches at the University of Ibadan Zoo in 1979 with a young female savanna elephant.
-(She eats much better now).
+Peaches at the University of Ibadan Zoo in 1979 with a young female savannah elephant.
+(She eats much better now!).

-Now, let me stop for just a moment.
-There is something I should probably mention, something I need to spell out.
-On these few remaining pages of this story I have decided to deviate from forest elephants, from savanna elephants, indeed from all known elephants, not even mention toe nails, and tell you what was lying in wait for me that evening in the Lebanese restaurant; also, what was to follow.
-I have never before set out on paper this very personal story of Bob and Peaches and am not quite sure how to do so honestly without making those who read it cringe occasionally.
-But there are also parts of it that are definitely cringe-free so I am going to give it a try.
+Now, let me pause here for a moment.
+There is something I would like to make clear.
+On the few remaining pages of this story I shall deviate from forest elephants completely, not mention savanna elephants or indeed any other type of elephant, or even elephant toe nails.
+Instead I shall tell you about what was lying in wait for me that evening in that Lebanese restaurant as well as what followed.
+I have never before set out on paper this very personal story of Bob and Peaches and am not guite sure how to do so without making those who read it cringe occasionally.
+However, there are also parts of it that I know will be cringe-free so I am going to give it a try.

 The fact is that what happened that evening really did change my life.
 It emerged that Peaches liked and had kept snakes, one of my own consuming interests and something that no other woman I had ever met had expressed the slightest interest in.
 Then, half way through the main course, we discovered we had the same Birthday ('What?'
-'I don't believe it!'
-'First time ever.').
+'I don't believe it!').
 We talked and talked and eventually left the restaurant to return to the University campus.

-As Peaches and I walked out into the hot, busy street and back to my car, I already felt as though I was stepping into a fresh new world, with all the right boxes suddenly ticked, all the right doors open and everything ready to go.
-Some strange force seemed to have tweaked my personal chemistry and I felt as though my world had been reprogrammed.
-I hadn't felt like this for a very long time.
+As we walked out into the hot, busy street and back to my car, I already felt as though I had stepped into a fresh new world full of new possibilities and opportunities.
+Some new force seemed to have tweaked my personal chemistry and I felt as though my world, my future had been reprogrammed.
+I hadn't felt like that for a very long time.

-I can look back now and say, without hesitation, that Peaches and I were soul mates from that very first evening and we have been together ever since and in every sense.
-And all because that elephant at Luton Airport went down in its crate and had to be left behind, thus ensuring my early return to Ibadan and the unexpected meeting that changed our lives.
+I can look back now and say, without hesitation, that Peaches and I were soul mates from that very first evening; we have been together ever since and in every sense.
+And all because that elephant at London Luton Airport went down in its crate and had to be left behind, thus ensuring my early return to Ibadan and the unexpected meeting that changed two lives.